Want to get in touch?

-Two separate projects to upgrade the Ngatea main street will get rolling early this year.
+Two separate projects to upgrade the Ngatea main street was set rolling early this year.

 The bulk of the construction work, which includes the highway renewal and kerb and channel, started on 14 January and is expected to continue for about 16 weeks.
 The footpath will be replaced in sections over a period of about 20 weeks.